Updated: 20 May 2023

 Please follow these rules to ensure an enjoyable and safe practice environment:

-• Give yourself enough time after larger meals before you enter the mats
+- Give yourself enough time after larger meals before you enter the mats, and avoid garlic-flavoured foods

-• If you are not feeling well or have cold symptoms: stay at home or leave the training immediately.
+- If you have cold symptoms: stay at home or leave the training immediately.

 Order of Class / Bows